 There are things you can do to try and prevent confrontation at work.
 To start with, try to observe and look after your own emotions before others.
-Sometimes if one or multiple members of your team are feeling down and agitated, it can easily rub-off on others.
+Sometimes if one or multiple members of your team are feeling down and agitated, it can easily rub off on others.
 If you’re feeling calm and happy to start with, it should also have a positive influence on others throughout the working day.
-Remember, you can open-up to a trusted employee or your employer if you are experiencing any kind of hardship in the workplace.
-Training to become a mental health first aider will teach you how to look after your own mental health at work, as well as offering guidance to others who may wish to confide in you.
+Remember, you can open up to a trusted employee or your employer if you are experiencing any kind of hardship in the workplace.
+Training to become a mental health first aider will teach you how to look after your mental health at work, as well as offer guidance to others who may wish to confide in you.

 Another way of preventing confrontation is to equally respect your team and the value they offer to the workplace.
 This can help avoid groups emerging at work, which can create a sense of division, it’s important to make an effort with all team members!
-Communicate in a respectful and polite manner, this will encourage collaboration, despite the position of seniority you hold.
+Communicate respectfully and politely, this will encourage collaboration, despite the position of seniority you hold.

 If there’s a scenario where confrontation can’t be stopped, you’ll want to diffuse the situation as soon as possible.
 Whether you are personally dealing with conflict or you’re observing this happen amongst others, there are ways to help.

 Firstly, it’s important to always let the other person express their opinion, shutting them down could cause further upset and the issue will remain unresolved, it is just as important for your voice to be heard too.